Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Methods

 The $x$, $y$ components of the active nodes' displacement can be amended using the same approach, but with $T[1,1]$ or $T[2,2]$ for the $x$ or $y$ directions respectively.
 Later, we apply the superposition principle to get the final resultant displacements for all nodes with

 \paragraph{Calibration} The tensor $T^{k_i}_{n_j}$ depends on the gelpad's physical properties, and therefore can be measured in advance.
 The markers on the real gelpad are sparsely distributed which can not be used to generate dense meshes.
 Instead, we calibrate the arbitrary $T^{k_i}_{n_j}$ in a Finite Element Method (FEM) software ANSYS.
 In ANSYS, we generate the dense mesh of the gelpad and measure the deformation when there is a load on a unit node, as shown in Fig.~\ref{fig:elastic} (left).
 We then use the measurement of the deformation to calibrate $T$.
 Since the markers are not printed on the top surface of the gelpad, we extract the second layer's mesh which is 0.5mm below the top surface from the simulated model as reference.
-To fully calibrate the $3\times 3$-dimensional tensors, we simulate an active node's motion in z-direction only, a combination of z-direction and x-direction and a combination of z-direction and y-direction.
+To fully calibrate the $3\times 3$ tensors, we simulate an active node's motion in z-direction only, a combination of z-direction and x-direction and a combination of z-direction and y-direction.
 Then we solve all the tensors $T^{k_i}_{n_j}$ using least squares from these three sets of unit case.

-\paragraph{Simulation}We employ the marker motion simulation in three steps, by: 1) applying the initial displacements on the active nodes, 2) amending the active nodes' displacements by superposition principle, and then 3) calculating the resultant displacements at each node using the superposition principle with the amended motions of the active nodes.
+\paragraph{Simulation}We employ the marker motion simulation in three steps, by: 1) applying the initial displacements on the active nodes under the external loads, 2) getting active nodes' virtual displacements with the superposition principle, and then 3) calculating the resultant displacements at each node using the superposition principle with virtual displacements of active nodes.
 This process is demonstrated in Fig.~\ref{fig:elastic} (a), (b), (c).